IU-PR/Capstone_project/content/docs/2024/A-Shot/week02.md

 Several challenges were identified during this week:

 - **Blur detection:**
-  The first solution for blur detection primarily focuses on defocus blur detection.
+	- The first solution for blur detection primarily focuses on defocus blur detection.
 	  The accuracy of motion blur detection has yet to be determined.
 	  Furthermore, the code is provided without model checkpoints, meaning the model needs to be trained.
 	  The second paper claims to detect both types of blur, but no code is provided, making it impossible to evaluate quickly.
 	  Therefore, we plan to train the model from the first paper and use it in the MVP.
+	- Both methods only identify blurred areas, not distinguishing between harmful or benign blur (like bokeh).
+	  Classifying based on the size of the blurred area isn't effective.
+	  Large blurred regions can be present in good bokeh shots (focused subject with a blurred background), and small blurred areas don't necessarily mean a good photo (unsuccessful bokeh with an unfocused subject and focused background).
+	  A potential solution is to train additional neural network to distinguish harmful and benign blur maps.

 - **Image grouping:**
   The promising model for image retrieval was trained on Landmarks, Oxford, and Paris datasets,